-The call of Moses occurred by the will God Himself.
+The call of Moses occurred by the will of God Himself.
 Before he left, Moses received his high calling and commission for his great work in a way that filled him with fear and filled with a deep sense of his weakness and unworthiness.
-While he was engaged in his ordinary duties, he saw a bush, with branches, leaves, and trunk, burn to the ground, without being consumed.
-He came closer to see the miracle when a voice spoke to him from the fire and called out to him.
+While engaged in his duties, he saw a bush with branches, leaves, and a trunk burn to the ground without being consumed.
+He came closer to see the miracle when a voice spoke to him from the fire and called out.

 God’s plan was to be fulfilled in a way that would cast contempt on human pride and glory.
-The deliverer was to go forth as a mere shepherd, with only a rod in his hand; but God was to make that rod mighty, delivering His people from bondage, and bearing them when they were pursued by their enemies.
+The deliverer was to go forth as a mere shepherd, with only a rod in his hand, but God made that rod mighty, delivering His people from bondage and bearing them when their enemies pursued them.

 How old was Moses when God called him?

-Moses was a man of fine education.
+Moses was a man with a good education.
 Having lived in Egypt for a long time as the son of Pharaoh, he had a rich experience in negotiation techniques, even at the highest level.
 He could therefore have asked anything of God.

 The biblical account tells us that Moses died at the age of one hundred and twenty, the only man God Himself buried.
 His tomb was somewhere in the Valley of Moab, but no one knew his location.
 Moses lived beyond the grave, continuing to serve his beloved God.

 The call of Moses happened when he lived in Egypt during the New Dynastic Kingdom and was one of the first Jewish leaders and one of the most important figures of Judaism.
 He is an essential patriarch of all Abrahamic religions, those that use the Torah, the Christian Old Testament, or the Koran as sacred texts.